 - Worksheet indicating all organizing expenditures paid by the respective chapter/local

 - Receipts to prove organizing expenditures paid by the respective chapter/local

 - Total number of new members and copies of the new member cards

-Chapters/locals may submit for organizing reimbursement at any time from July 1, 2019, to July 15, 2020.
+Chapters/locals may submit for organizing reimbursement at any time from July 1 to June 15 in a given fiscal year.
 Organizing reimbursement requests outside of that timeframe will not be eligible for reimbursement.